atthepit/evicertia-calculator/README.md

 The Memory Connector does NOT persist the data and only stores the Journal in an in memory store.

 To use it you can set `DB_CONNECTOR=memory` in the `.env` file or inline.

+### The File Connector

+The File Connector is a subclass of the Memory Connector.
+It uses an in memory store but persists the operations to a local file.
+The file path can be configuring by setting the `FILE_CONNECTOR_PATH` variable in the `.env` file or inline.

+To use it you can set `DB_CONNECTOR=file` in the `.env` file or inline.